swiprCS/CSGO-Newbie-Guide/README.md

 * [CSGO Demo Manager](https://csgo-demos-manager.com/) - One place to analyze your demos and review beyond the time that Valve stores the demos.

-* [Banana Text Mod](https://gamebanana.com/gamefiles/3711) - Changes the game language to help readability and buying decisions.
+* [Banana Gaming Text Mod](https://gamebanana.com/gamefiles/3711) - Changes the game language to help readability and buying decisions.

 **YouTube Channels**